wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 ![Link Microsoft Teams app to SaaS offers in Partner Center - Step 1.](../media/04-partner-center-configure-offer-step-04.png)

-Next, in Partner Center, select the offer and select the **Offer Setup** page.
+Next, in Partner Center, select the offer and select the **Offer set up** page.
 Select the **Yes, I have published Teams apps.
 Office add-ins, or SharePoint Framework solutions that I would like to link to this SaaS Offer** option and paste in the link to the Microsoft Teams app you copied in the previous step

 ![Link Microsoft Teams app to SaaS offers in Partner Center - Step 2.](../media/04-partner-center-configure-offer-step-05.png)

-This is done from the **Offer Setup** page Partner Center.
+This is done from the **Offer set up** page Partner Center.

 For more information on linking your app to the offer, see: